gmusicproxy/gmusicproxy/README.md

 - get access to all the songs in your collection, playlists as well as to the already registered stations
 - search by name any artist, album or song
 - request a transient (it will be not registered in your account) station based on any search
+- stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ## Install
 **[TODO]**